School Policies and Disciplinary Procedures

 The use of facts that are generally known or easily accessible through multiple sources is not plagiarism.
 To qualify as common knowledge, the facts must be easily verifiable in multiple sources.
 It is always preferable to acknowledge previous publication of these facts.
 When in doubt, provide attribution.

-As noted in the Academic Discipline Form that all students sign during orientation, if a student is confused about what constitutes plagiarism or has questions about any of the guidelines listed above, it is her/his responsibility to seek clarification from the Dean of Students Office.
+As noted in the Code of Conduct form that all students sign during orientation, if a student is confused about what constitutes plagiarism or has questions about any of the guidelines listed above, it is her/his responsibility to seek clarification from the Dean of Students Office.
 Students may not turn in the same assignment (or substantial amounts from a single assignment) in two different courses without prior written approval from instructors of both courses.

 Students are expected to attend all classes and complete all assignments.
 If unable to do so, they must notify their instructors prior to the scheduled meeting of each class or assignment.
 If illness prevents a student from attending class, he or she must email the Dean of Students Office or call 212-854-3861 before 9:15 a.m. each day of absence.
 If the student is not able to call, he or she must have someone do so.
 Failure to do so is an infraction of professional conduct.